Aanimesh003/pro_purge-obscenity-blocker-/README.md

-Obscenity Detector Script Added requires classifier_model.onnx file to be Placed in C:\Users\"YourUsername"\.NudeNet You can Download the file from https://1drv.ms/u/s!AkkJroI0DrNmhvphGOYYMyfA5wtfgQ?e=exIN3z
+Obscenity Detector Script Added requires classifier_model.onnx file to be Placed in C:\Users\"YourUsername"\.NudeNet You can Download the file from https://1drv.ms/u/s!AkkJroI0DrNmhvphGOYYMyfA5wtfgQ?e=exIN3z and Place it in C:\Users\"YourUsername"\.NudeNet
+Additional Details for Nudenet can Be found Here: https://github.com/notAI-tech/NudeNet

 Browser Extension:
 Website data scraping and Conditioning: